vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Citra (a Virginis) is mentioned in RV.
 4-51-2

-Magha (a Leonis ) is mentioned in RV.
+Magha (α Leonis ) is mentioned in RV.
 10-85-13 but in these passages the meaning of these words is not very clear.

 The following references are more explicit.

 Atharva Samhita, 14.1.13 Sūryāyā vahatuḥ prāgāt savitā yam avāspjat Maghāsu hanyante gāvah pbalganipu vyuhyate.

 Translation : The first line is identical.
 In the second line, the only change is Maghā for Agha, and Phalguni for Arjuni.
-In the lunar zodiac, Magha stands for lunar asterism No. 10, of which the chief star is a Leonis.
-The two Phalguni stars, Uttara Phalguni (No.12) and Purva Phalguni (No. 11) stand for ß Leonis and & Leonis.
+In the lunar zodiac, Magha stands for lunar asterism No. 10, of which the chief star is α Leonis.
+The two Phalguni stars, Uttara Phalguni (No.12) and pūrva Phalguni (No. 11) stand for ß Leonis and & Leonis.

 This verse shows that the custom of designating the day (it means day and night) by the lunar asterism in which the moon is found in the night, which is found widely in vogue in later times, and is used even to-day for religious purposes, was in use at the time when this hymn was written.
 The practice therefore